MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/make-a-data-source-public.md

 http://spatial.virtualearth.net/REST/v1/data/accessID/dataSourceName/$updateDataSource?setPublic=setPublic&key=masterKey
 ```

  The base part of the following URL with *accessID* and *dataSourceName* is returned when you create the data source.
-It is also returned when you request information for all data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+It is also returned when you request information for all data sources that belong to a Bing Maps Account.

 ### Template Parameters